ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 A very powerful feature of creating in Core is **Custom Properties**.
 They allow you to point reference to other objects in your game world or other data types.
 Data types include strings, numbers, booleans, etc.

-Thinking ahead before we begin scripting, we need to decide what **Custom Properties** we need.
+Thinking ahead before you begin scripting, you need to decide what **Custom Properties** you need.

-Being this is a lightbulb and switch, we know we will have to reference those two objects.
+Being this is a lightbulb and switch, you know you will have to reference those two objects.

-In order to be able to allow the player's interaction to cause the switch to flip and the light to turn on, we will also need a reference to the trigger we just customized above.
+In order to be able to allow the player's interaction to cause the switch to flip and the light to turn on, you will also need a reference to the trigger you just customized above.

-To add a custom property to the script, click on the script and then drag-and-drop the object we are referencing into the **Custom** section of the **Properties** window.
+To add a custom property to the script, click on the script and then drag-and-drop the object you are referencing into the **Custom** section of the **Properties** window.

 The **Custom Properties** section of the script should now look like this:
 ![Custom Properties](../img/LightBulb/CustomProperties.png){: .image-frame .center loading="lazy" }